This method works surprisingly well. It’s currently my go-to instant pot recipe, replacing the spaghetti and meat sauce recipe I made last year.

 For red wine risotto: Reduce the broth to 3 cups and add 1 cup of red wine.

-For pancetta and corn risotto: Render 4 ounces diced pancetta until crisp before cooking the onion; substitute the kernels from 2 ears of corn for the peas.
+For pancetta and corn risotto: Render 4 ounces diced pancetta until crisp before cooking the onion.
+(You can either leave the crisp pancetta in, or remove it to use as a garnish later.
+Substitute the kernels from 2 ears of corn for the peas.

 For lemon and herb risotto: In place of peas, stir in 1/2 cup chopped tender herbs, such as basil, tarragon, chervil or parsley.
 Season to taste with fresh lemon juice.